Inline Critical CSS: Cut Your FCP in Half – BuiltToWinWeb

 • Button styles for the primary CTA.

-For most business sites, critical CSS is only 3‑8KB.
-Your full CSS might be 60KB.
+For most business sites, critical CSS is just 3–8KB while your full CSS might be 60KB.
 That’s a massive saving.

-Step 4 – Inline Critical CSS in the <head>
+Step 4 — inline the critical CSS in the <head>

 <style>